feathersui/feathersui-website/docs/as3-starling/toggle-switch.md

 ### Skinning the Off Track

 This section only explains how to access the off track sub-component.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 The toggle switch's off track may be skinned similarly to the on track.
 The style name to use with [themes](./themes.md) is [`ToggleSwitch.DEFAULT_CHILD_STYLE_NAME_OFF_TRACK`](/api-reference/feathers/controls/ToggleSwitch.html#DEFAULT_CHILD_STYLE_NAME_OFF_TRACK) or you can customize the style name with [`customOffTrackStyleName`](/api-reference/feathers/controls/ToggleSwitch.html#customOffTrackStyleName).
 If you aren't using a theme, then you can use [`offTrackFactory`](/api-reference/feathers/controls/ToggleSwitch.html#offTrackFactory).